-- Details and references of the company directors
+- Details and references for the Directors of the Company

 Benefits of import financing

 Import finance are off-balance sheet financial instruments, which means they may not affect existing bank facilities or bank relationships.
-The benefits of import finance mean that importers can grow without taking on equity or angel investment, losing share of the business.
+The benefits mean that importers can grow without taking on equity or angel investment, losing share of the business.